 Take 2:

 She’s playing with my hair, and says, “Hiiiiiii”.
-I look up and say, “Y’know, I think you’ve got the most incredible blue eyes I’ve ever seen.”
-Then I smile up at her.
-If she’s buying it, I reach up and brush her bangs to the side of her face and cup my hand along the side of her cheek and jaw line.
+I look up and say, “Hey, Beautiful.”
+Then I smile up at her and maintain eye contact.
 If I’ve been reading her right, she should be swooning right about this time.
 (Remember, 7th grade.)
 I have no idea what comes next.
 7th graders don’t just ask each other out on dates.
 (OK, maybe they do now.)
-Maybe I suggest we meet sometime at the mall, or roller rink.
+Maybe I suggest we meet sometime at the mall or roller rink.
 But either way, I walk away with my dignity intact and a possible girlfriend.
 In 1974, that entailed walking in the hallway holding hands, or going on the moonlight skate at the roller rink.
 All I really had to do was to show a bit of interest along with some kind of composure and we would have been Jr. High sweethearts.

 Sighhhhhh.